Drangedal Municipality: Churches

+Geography

+The highest point in the municipality is the 910 m tall mountain Fagerliheii, located on the border with Kviteseid Municipality.
+The Tørdal valley was located in the northern part of the municipality.
+The large lake Toke is located in the municipality.

+Nome Municipality is located to the north, Skien Municipality is located to the east, Bamble Municipality is located to the east southeast, Kragerø Municipality is located to the southeast, Gjerstad Municipality (in Agder county) is located to the south, Nissedal Municipality is located to the west, and Kviteseid Municipality is located to the northwest.

 Government

 Drangedal Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
-The municipality is under the jurisdiction of the Telemark District Court and the Agder Court of Appeal.
+The municipality is under the jurisdiction of the Nedre Telemark District Court and the Agder Court of Appeal.